The best hotels in Auckland

 Esplanade Hotel sits right on the Devonport waterfront and charges $165-230/night.
 That's competitive with mid-range City Centre hotels, and the experience is completely different.
 Book a harbour-facing room and you'll be looking directly at the Auckland skyline across Waitemata Harbour.

-Auckland's best neighborhoods
+Auckland's best hotel regions

 City Centre is where you want to be first, especially around High Street and Princes Wharf for easy access to everything.
 The waterfront beats most of what's further inland on location alone.